tpsteiner/OrcaSlicer_WIKI/calibration/retraction-calib.md

 # Retraction test

-Retraction is the process of pulling the filament back into the nozzle to prevent oozing and stringing during non-print moves.
-If the retraction length is too short, it may not effectively prevent oozing, while if it's too long, it can lead to clogs or under-extrusion.
-Filaments like PETG and TPU are more prone to stringing, so they may require longer retraction lengths compared to PLA or ABS.

-This test generates a retraction tower automatically.
+This [Retraction](printer_extruder_retraction) test generates a retraction tower automatically.
 The retraction tower is a vertical structure with multiple notches, each printed at a different retraction length.
 After the print is complete, we can examine each section of the tower to determine the optimal retraction length for the filament.
 The optimal retraction length is the shortest one that produces the cleanest tower.

 ![retraction_test](https://github.com/OrcaSlicer/OrcaSlicer_WIKI/blob/main/images/retraction/retraction_test.gif?raw=true)